Sample Poultry Farming Business Plan Template

 The market has been surveyed to determine the cash flow level of the industry.
 This helps in knowing if the poultry business is worthwhile or not.

-Analysis has shown that positive net cash balances are realized at the end of the second year the chicken farm started and this indicates profitability in the industry.
+Analysis has shown that positive net cash balances are realized at the end of the second year the chicken farm started, indicating profitability in the industry.

-Also, it may not be possible to generate a net return in the first year of production due to the large capital requirements but subsequently, the farm would break even, generating significant profit.
+Also, generating a net return in the first year of production may not be possible due to the large capital requirements.
+Still, subsequently, the farm would break even, generating significant profit.

 CONCLUSION